seanjmartin/ibkr-mcp-server/ibkr_mcp_server/documentation/tools/get_market_data.md

 • Some stocks trade on multiple exchanges in different currencies

 ## Related Tools
-• resolve_international_symbol - Find exchange and currency for symbols
+• resolve_symbol - Find exchange and currency for symbols
 • convert_currency - Convert international prices to your base currency
 • get_forex_rates - Monitor currency exchange rates
 • get_portfolio - See your current positions needing price updates